Functional vs. Object-Oriented: Comparing How Programming Paradigms Affect the Architectural Characteristics of Systems: Methodology

 \subsubsection{Object-Oriented PoC}

-The object-oriented version of the \DW system was based on the \href{https://kotlinlang.org/}{Kotlin} programming language, which supports classic object-oriented principles, such as abstraction, encapsulation, polymorphism, and inheritance.
+The object-oriented version of the \DW system was based on the \href{https://kotlinlang.org/}{Kotlin} programming language, which supports the OOP principles from \cref{subsec:oop}.
 The developer can define classes in a straightforward manner, enabling the structuring of data and behavior through objects.